Klira Class API Reference

 app_name | str | sys.argv[0] | Name of your application for identification in traces |

-api_key | Optional[str] | None | Your Klira AI API key.
+api_key | Optional[str] | None | Your Klira API key.
 If not provided, reads from KLIRA_API_KEY environment variable |

 opentelemetry_endpoint | Optional[str] | None | Custom OTLP endpoint.
 Defaults to https://api.getklira.com when api_key is set |